Mapping the Course for Prompt-based Structured Prediction: Evaluation

 \section{Evaluation}

-We evaluated our framework on two complex discourse-level tasks; morality frame prediction and coreference resolution.
-For co-reference, we use the GENIA Coreference biomedical dataset \citep{su2008coreference} and the CoNLL 2012 OntoNotes dataset \citep{pradhan2012conll}.
-For morality framing, we use the task and dataset proposed by ~\cite{roy-etal-2021-identifying}.
+We evaluated our framework on two complex discourse-level tasks; morality framing and coreference resolution.
+For coreference, we use the GENIA Coreference biomedical dataset \citep{su2008coreference} and the CoNLL 2012 OntoNotes dataset \citep{pradhan2012conll}.
+For morality framing, we use the dataset released by~\citet{roy-etal-2021-identifying}.
+All datasets considered consist exclusively of English language text.